Kinozuko/cancer_detection/README.md

 Copy credentials to /home/{username}/.kaggle

-Now protect ouy API key using chmod 600 /home/{username}/.kaggle (remember the path can be different for you)
+Now protect our API key using chmod 600 /home/{username}/.kaggle (remember the path can be different for you)

 Give execution permissions to download_and_move.sh: